Active Tour from Yunnan in China to Laos

 After an ample breakfast you set off next day for the Half Way Guesthouse, which you will reach after two hours of walking.
 After a short pause we descend into Tiger Leaping Gorge.
 This part of the hike, as far as Tina’s Guesthouse, takes about another two hours.

 The hike is ideal for families with children of 7 years or more.
-However, it is advisable for families to take 3 days for the hike through Tiger Leaping Gorge.
+However, it is advisable for families with young children to take 3 days for the hike through Tiger Leaping Gorge.
 Children under 7 can ride along on horseback.

 Travel to Shaxi, Yunnan Province, South-West China